oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 # Which Countries Offer the Best Value?
 A Global Salary and Cost of Living Analysis
 Which countries offer the strongest balance between average salary, cost of living and local purchasing power?

->This project combines OECD salary data with Numbeo cost of living data to evaluate global affordability by comparing average annual salaries, living costs and purchasing power, using SQL and Power BI to identify which countries offer the greatest value.
+This project combines OECD salary data with Numbeo cost-of-living data to evaluate global affordability by comparing average annual salaries, living costs, and purchasing power, using SQL and Power BI to identify which countries offer the greatest value.

 ---